bcfuchs/geokey_hack/README.md

 ##1.
 Set up your GeoKey Project

 Define a project and a data category in Geokey.

+In the data category of your GeoKey project, define text fields for twitterid and url.
+These will be used to store the image from twitter and the tweet id.
+Make sure that they are not mandatory/required.

 ##2.
 Create a GeoKey application